michael-hartmann/caps/docs/manual/manual.rst

 By default, the integration routine uses an adaptive Gauss-Kronrod method provided by `CQUADPACK <https://github.com/ESSS/cquadpack>`_.
-For perfect reflectors it is sometimes faster to use an adaptive exponentially convergent Fourier-Chebyshev quadrature scheme (FCQS), see `Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", JOSC 2, 2 (1987) <https://doi.org/10.1007/BF01061480>`_.
+For perfect reflectors it is sometimes faster to use an adaptive exponentially convergent Fourier-Chebyshev quadrature scheme (FCQS), see `Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", J. Sci.
+Comput.
+2, 2 (1987) <https://doi.org/10.1007/BF01061480>`_.
 You can use FCQS using the flag ``--fcqs``.
 Since the adaptive algorithm for FCQS is not well tested, this option is considered experimental.
 Moreover, it is not recommended to use FCQS for any other materials than perfect reflectors.

 Temperature
 ^^^^^^^^^^^